When is detective drama Vera on TV?

 When is Vera back on TV?

-CONFIRMED: Series ten of Vera begins on Sunday 12th January 2020 on ITV.
+Series ten of Vera began on Sunday 12th January 2020 on ITV.

 Aye pet, we’re heading up north because DCI Stanhope is back on the scene.